flutter/website/src/desktop.md

 ![Desktop IntelliJ](/images/desktop/desktop_intellij.gif){:width="70%"}

 ## Plugin support
-Flutter Desktop supports both creating and using plugins.
+Flutter Desktop supports both using and creating plugins.

 ### Using plugins
-To use a plugin with macOS support, follow the steps for plugins in
+To use a plugin that supports macOS, follow the steps for plugins in [using packages]:
-[using packages]:
 1. Add the plugin to `pubspec.yaml`.
 2. Run `flutter pub get`
 3. Run `flutter run`.
 Flutter will automatically add the necessary native code to your project, as with iOS or Android.

 #### flutter_plugins
-The following plugins are available in the [flutter-desktop-embedding] repo within the [plugins/flutter_plugins] directory:
+The following plugins are available in the [flutter-desktop-embedding] github repository within the [plugins/flutter_plugins] directory:
 - connectivity_fde
 - path_provider_fde
 - shared_preferences_fde
 - url_launcher_fde

-Each of these plugins has a corresponding plugin with the same name, without the `_fde` suffix, within the [flutter/plugins] github repo.
-The `_fde` implementations exist only as a temporary solution while the plugin APIs on each desktop platform stabilize;  they will eventually move to an official location and be distributed as normal Flutter plugins.
+Each of these plugins has a corresponding plugin with the same name, without the `_fde` suffix, within the [flutter/plugins] github repository.
+The `_fde` implementations exist only as a temporary solution while the plugin APIs on each desktop platform stabilize;  they will eventually move to an official location and be distributed as Flutter plugins.

 For these plugins, the Dart code comes from the official plugin, so you must include both the official plugin as well as the `_fde` plugin in your `pubspec.yaml`.
-To include the `_fde` plugin, you can use a [git reference] to the [flutter-desktop-embedding] path for the plugin.
-For instance, to use `url_launcher` on desktop, you would include:
+To include the `_fde` plugin, you can use the steps for adding [dependencies on unpublished packages] by providing a [git reference] to the [flutter-desktop-embedding] path for the plugin.
+For instance, to use `url_launcher` with desktop support, you must include both `url_launcher` and `url_launcher_fde` in your `pubspec.yaml` file:

 ```yaml
 dependencies: